 Finally, here is my finished upcycled clock face table mixed in with my home decor.
 I love it!
 Do you?

-Also, At the center, did you notice the Grain Sack Stencil I’ve used before?
+Additionally, at the center, did you notice the Grain Sack Stencil I’ve used before?
 It was the perfect fit for this project.

-Also, do pin and share my upcycled clock face table.
+What is more, do pin and share my upcycled clock face table.
 We need to inspire others to think outside the junk. tee hee!

 Next, check out these fun Trash to Treasure projects by my blogger friends…